juicedata/juicefs-csi-driver/docs/en/getting_started.md

 ## kubectl

-If installed using kubectl, any configuration changes require manual editing, and can easily cause trouble if you are not familiar with CSI Controller.
+kubectl is the simpler installation method compared to Helm, if you are simply trying to evaluate CSI Driver, this is recommended, **but in a production environment, installing via kubectl is strongly advised against**, because any configuration changes require manual editing, and can easily cause trouble if you are not familiar with CSI Controller.
 If you'd like to enable advanced features (e.g. [enable pathPattern](./guide/pv.md#using-path-pattern)), or just want to manage resources easier, consider installing via Helm.

 1. Check kubelet root directory